iancustefan26/Q-learning-CNN-in-Flappy-Bird-Environment/README.md

 ## Hyperparameters

 As far as I experienced this experiment, I have noticed that this game is a perfect-play game.
-One wrong move can make the bird die.
-I started with epsilon=0.1 (10% chance of makeing a random move when taking an action) and decayed to epsilon=0.0001(0,01%).
-In my architecture a state is represented by 4 frames.
+One wrong action can make the bird die.
+I started with epsilon=0.1 (10% chance of making a random action) and decayed to epsilon=0.0001(0,01%).

+In my architecture, a state is represented by 4 consecutive frames.
 The game is played at 30 FPS.
 So the birt takes 30 / 4 = 7.5 actions every second.
 From these, we say that 1/10 * 7,5 = 0,75 actions will be taken randomly.
 Apllying a simple 3 rule, the bird takes a random action every 1,33 seconds.
 This action could be either flap or no flap, and that gives us the intuiton that it will take a random flap every 2,66 seconds.
 This is huge for this kind of game.
 So thats why I started with epsilon = 0.1 instead of ~1.0 (a default value for most Reinforcement Learning experiments).

 ```python
 # Environment